 As you learn the history of the organization and the early years, Crusade was going after the influential.
 When it first started, Dr. Bright was interacting with the athletes and campus leaders.
 Still in the early years, Crusade brought all their staff to California for the Berkeley Blitz to take Christ to the future leaders.

 The Principle of the Powerful 1%

 One of the things we were taught on staff was the principle of the powerful 1%.
 This taught that 1% of the population went to college and that these would be the future leaders of the world.
 If we could reach the college students today, we would in effect change the world.

-I have been thinking about this because on staff many had a problem with going after leaders.
+I have been thinking about this because while I was on staff many had a problem with going after leaders.
 “Jesus did not go to the leaders” was the common response.
 We needed to go to the poor and needy.
-Without going into the reasons why these are not true, I believe the reason so many have a hard time focusing on leaders is because of the concept of the pauper mentality.
+Without going into the reasons why these are not true, I believe the reason so many have a hard time focusing on leaders is because of the concept of the pauper mentality, thinking we are unworthy.

-What are you praying for?
+Don’t get me wrong; praying for a loved one to come to Christ is extremely important.
+But, what are you praying for?
 What is motivating you each day?
-Don’t get me wrong; praying for a loved one to come to Christ is extremely important.
-But how many are engaging God to change the media and how it describes Christians principles of abstinence and pro-life?
+How can we start engaging God to change the media and how it describes Christians principles such as abstinence and pro-life?

 Ask Jesus what He wants you to be praying for.

 Kevin Shorter is the founder of this prayer-coach site and have served for several years in ministry and churches teaching on a variety of Biblical topics.
 Go to the contact page to request him to speak at your conferences and seminars.